 Many eBay retailers fill their title tags with long strings of keywords with the idea of to capturing as many different searches as possible via ‘the long tail’.

 This can be effective, especially for users using the eBay search engine.
 But although eBay generates plenty of its own search traffic, many users will arrive at your eBay listing page from external sources such as, you guessed it, Google – who just may penalise you for that very same behaviour.

 Google gets twice the search traffic of eBay, so it makes sense to pander a bit towards Google’s SEO preferences.

 One of these is Google’s love of unique title tags.
 Something’s going on beneath the Google hood that’s resulting in increased ranking kudos for less frequently occurring words – that is, those that aren’t in the most 5000 or so most common terms.

 This doesn’t mean that you should start using words like ‘callipygian’ or ‘absquatulate’ in your product titles just because, but try and tweak your title to incorporate a product’s benefits, you might just capture this ‘rare word’ long-tail.

 A page or product title is an important piece of SEO real estate, but it’s just one part of a larger whole.
-If you’re worried that dialing back your keyword density is going to affect your products’ search rankings, don’t be.
+If you’re worried that dialling back your keyword density is going to affect your products’ search rankings, don’t be.

 There are other ways to get the attention of Google’s busy search bots, such as offering more detailed product description copy alongside the microdata offered by eBay’s ‘item specifics’ section.

-Not only that, but cleaning up your titles can even boost click-through rates.
+Not only that but cleaning up your titles can even boost click-through rates.
 How?